compling-potsdam/ptsdm-clclq/README.md

 # Potsdam Computational Linguistics Colloquium, Summer 2021

 We're happy to have another round of great speakers this semester.
 The format will again (but hopefully for the last time) be entirely remote.
 Local students and staff: Please sign up on moodle for `cl-colloquium-2021` -- you will find the link to the remote meeting there on the day of the talk.
-Externals interesting in joining: Please email me (David Schlangen) & I'll send you the link.
+Externals interested in joining: Please email me (David Schlangen) & I'll send you the link.

 BSc students: It will be possible to get credit for taking this class ("Schlüsselqualifikationen").
 If you are interested in this, come to the first session.
 (Details will be shown in the comments on the PULS entry for the class.)